PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 >    .
 >    ~~~
 >    {: .output}
+>    - **Important** in an interactive session, the MPI installation that is used is the one present inside the container
+>    - This is what we call, use of the internal MPI (MPICH in this case)
+>    - For the use of the host MPI installation, the container needs to be executed in "hybrid-mode", as we have explained for the use at Pawsey supercomputers
+>    - For executing the singularity container in "hybrid-mode" in your own linux installation, you will need to have a ABI compatible MPICH installed in the host, and follow the instructions from the Singularity documentation (not explained here)
 >    - The solver may take several minutes (~10 to ~20 min)
 >    - We do not have time to wait, so use `<Ctrl-c>` to kill the solver after a few time steps
 >